 I can’t stand the Stones.
 In fact, musically speaking, I hate them.
 Musically they’re a big mess.
 You could toss their records in the fire as far as I’m concerned … (Jagger’s) a bit dated by today’s standards.
 It’s not very hip to leap about like that, is it?

 The third was a topical song related to a rash of prison breakouts, Over The Wall We Go.
 It was written and produced by David Bowie (not then a name to conjure with).
 They really kept trying.
 The song was sung in exaggerated mock cockney as a knees-up, with a big brassy backing and a big brass band bass drum.
-Oscar performed it on the Ken Dodd Show as a duet with Doddy, with DJ David Hamilton providing the narrative.
+Oscar performed it on the Ken Dodd Show as a duet with Doddy, with DJ David Hamilton providing the narrative, which David Bowie had done on the original.
 The chorus was All coppers are nanas, utilising the All coppers are bastards chant we knew and loved so well in 1967.
 (I’ll sing you a song, it won’t take long … all coppers are bastards).

-Later ‘Oscar’ changed his name to Paul Nicholas and went on to star in stage musicals and films, as well as maintaining a Who connection.
-He had the lead role in Hair (produced by Stigwood), took the role of Cousin Kevin in the movie version of Tommy, and played Wagner against Roger Daltrey’s Liszt in Lizstomania.
-Stigwood signed him to RSO as a pop singer, where he had three hits in 1976.
-He then co-starred in Stigwood’s greatest folly, the film of Sergeant Pepper’s Lonely Hearts Club Band.
+So later ‘Oscar’ changed his name to Paul Nicholas and went on to star in stage musicals and films, as well as maintaining a Who connection.
+He had the lead role in Hair (produced by Stigwood), then in Jesus Christ Superstar, took the role of Cousin Kevin in the movie version of Tommy, and played Wagner against Roger Daltrey’s Liszt in Lizstomania.
+Stigwood signed him to RSO as a pop singer, where he had three Top 20 hits in 1976.
+He then co-starred in Stigwood’s greatest folly, the film of Sergeant Pepper’s Lonely Hearts Club Band singing four songs.
 TV audiences knew him as Vince Pinner in John Sullivan’s sitcom Just Good Friends.
 He directed The Rocky Horror Show, co-adapted Saturday Night Fever for the stage and was co-producer of the 2008 stage version of Grease.

 Obviously Nicholas is an actor and singer of considerable talent, and his role at Reaction as “Oscar” was just too early for him.
 In retrospect, Stigwood overhyped him, causing the normal media reaction.
 A similar effort a few years later (flying journalists to a New York concert) stiffed the career of Brinsley Schwartz.
 Stigwood could never be accused of letting records slip out without notice, and several Reaction singles received full page adverts in New Musical Express.